Guruprasad-S-stack/ai-agents/news_podcast_generator/readme.md

 **Setting Up Social Media Sessions:**

-1. **Navigate to Social Tab** in the Beifong web interface
+1. **Navigate to Social Tab** in the PodcastAgent web interface
 2. **Click "Setup Session"** under the Setup section
 3. **Login Process** - A browser window will open where you:
    - Log into your social media accounts normally
    - Complete any verification steps
    - Close the browser when finished
-4. **Session Persistence** - Beifong will use these authenticated sessions for future automated searches
+4. **Session Persistence** - PodcastAgent will use these authenticated sessions for future automated searches

 ### Advanced Persistent Session Configuration